wedkarz02/wikipass/README.md

 $ cd wikipass/
 $ go build
 ```
-Please keep in mind that the first use of [raylib-go](https://github.com/gen2brain/raylib-go) might take a while to compile.\
+Please keep in mind that the first use of [raylib-go](https://github.com/gen2brain/raylib-go) might take a while to compile.
+Wikipass requires internet connection while generating new passwords.\
 Open the app by running the compiled executable file:
 ```bash
 $ ./wikipass